 Variable Array dimensions and description

 MYMS (1:NUMP)

-Ordered list of the zonal wave numbers m on a given "W" set.
+Ordered list of the zonal wave numbers $m$ on a given

+"W" set.

 MYSETW Scalar

 Which "W" set (spectral waves) this processor is in

 (1NPRTRW)

 NASMO (1:NSMAX)

-Address in spectral array of a given zonal wave number m .
+Address in spectral array of a given zonal wave number $m$ .

 For each "W" set, only the subset (NUMP) of wave

 numbers on that "W" set are defined.

 NPROCM (1:NSMAX)

 Gives process which is responsible for Legendre transforms,

 NMI and spectral space calculations for a given zonal wave

-number m .
+Wabba number $m$ .

-NSPEC Scalar
+NSPEC Scalar National Control of the Contr

-маррао Number of real spectral coefficients on this "W" set.
+Mannao Number of real spectral coefficients on this "W" set.

-NSPEC2 Scalar
+NSPEC2 Scalar Number of complex spectral coefficients on this "W" set

 Number of complex spectral coefficients on this "W" set.

-Nabraowy (This is simply 2NSPEC) Scalar
+(This is simply 2NSPEC)

-NSPEC2MX
+NSPEC2MX Scalar

-Maximum number of complex spectral coefficients over the "W" sets.
+NOF ECZMA Maximum number of complex spectral coefficients over the

+"W" sets.

 NUMP Scalar

 Number of spectral wave numbers on this "W" set.

 NUMPP (1:NPRTRW)

 Number of spectral wave numbers on a given "W" set.